 A participant and a link in the illustrious guru-shishya parampara (teacher-student tradition) of the rishis, Swami Brahmavidananda Saraswati is a traditional and contemporary teacher of Vedanta.
 Contrary to popular belief, Swamiji asserts that, “Vedanta is not only for sanyaasis or sadhus but very much for people who are living life to the fullest and who want more from life.”
-For the last 29 years, Swamiji, armed with this belief, has reached out to different groups of people– students of Vedanta, seekers, youth, corporates, professionals etc. With no compromise on traditional teaching, Swamiji does recognize that `different folks need different strokes’, and structures his various programmes – spiritual unfoldment classes, spiritual enhancement camps, spiritual retreats, corporate programmes in Mumbai and India.
+For more than three decades, Swamiji, armed with this belief, has reached out to different groups of people– students of Vedanta, seekers, youth, corporates, professionals etc. With no compromise on traditional teaching, Swamiji does recognize that `different folks need different strokes’, and structures his various programmes – spiritual unfoldment classes, spiritual enhancement camps, spiritual retreats, corporate programmes in Mumbai and India.

 Spiritual Unfoldment Classes reveal in-depth knowledge of self and reality and based on the wisdom of Bhagavad Gita, Upanishads and Brahmasutras.

 Swamiji ‘s Spiritual Enhancement Camps blend psychological approaches and spiritual knowledge in lectures, discussions and meditative practices to focus on select aspects of personal and interpersonal growth of participants.